monyarm/NovelVM/doc/docportal/other_platforms/ios.rst

 Saved games
 **************

-``/var/mobile/Library/ScummVM/Savegames/`` if the device is jailbroken, or ``Savegames/`` in the ScummVM folder for a non-jailbroken device.
+``/var/mobile/Library/NovelVM/Savegames/`` if the device is jailbroken, or ``Savegames/`` in the NovelVM folder for a non-jailbroken device.
 Access this folder through the Finder or iTunes.

 Configuration file
 *********************

-``/var/mobile/Library/ScummVM/Preferences`` if the device is jailbroken, or ``Preferences`` in the ScummVM folder for a non-jailbroken device.
+``/var/mobile/Library/NovelVM/Preferences`` if the device is jailbroken, or ``Preferences`` in the NovelVM folder for a non-jailbroken device.
 Access this folder through the Finder or iTunes.